Experience the real Auckland, in a boutique, small group setting with Habitat Tours.

-Adrift Outdoors are an Outdoor Adventure company specialising in guided adventures in the Tongariro and Whanganui National Parks and Coromandel.
+Adrift Tongariro are an outdoor Adventure company specialising in guided adventures in the Tongariro and Whanganui National Parks.
 They are a personal and professional organisation that can tailor guided adventures to suit your individual needs and ensure your outdoor experience is adventurous, comfortable and safe.
 One of their flagship adventures is the Guided Tongariro Alpine Crossing.

 Adrift have vast experience in working with people of all ages and abilities.
 They provide unique adventures for families, individuals and groups of all kinds.
 Their clients are from New Zealand and from overseas and they guarantee you an exceptional and unique experience.

 The Tongariro National Park has dual world heritage status and the Northern Circuit is part of the Department of Conservation ‘Great Walks’ network.
 The three active volcanoes, Mt Tongariro (1967m), Mt Ngauruhoe (2291m) and Mt Ruapehu (2797m), are majestic and dominate the skyline.

 Violent eruptions and glaciers long gone, have all left amazing textures, colours and landscapes that can tell many stories if you know how to read them.